Enrichment

 Music, Drama and Dance

 The Music and Drama Departments are passionate about offering every student the chance to express themselves creatively through performances.
 Girls get involved with performing, directing, producing, choreographing and hosting – developing invaluable transferable skills.
 Over the course of the school year a variety of performances including a whole school musical with a live band, summer plays, a senior play and an intermediate play.
-The whole school community is invited to take part in our annual Winter Arts Festival showcasing our best Music, Drama and Dance, and outstanding Art and Textiles.
+Our annual Showstopper variety event showcases the very best in performing arts across the Senior School and Sixth Form, while the annual Winter Arts Festival in the Prep School and Nursery offers an exciting extension of our creative curriculum.

 Every Senior School student has the opportunity to perform in a drama production.